Mohammad0104/Advanced_webdev_Final_Project/README.md

     - `npm install`
     - `npm start`
     - once ready, go to http://localhost:3000

-### To run on docker container:
-- ensure that in `frontend/package.json` there is this line exactly: `"proxy": "http://backend:8080"` (this is important)
-- run docker desktop/engine
-- open terminal:
-  - run `docker-compose up --build`
-  - This should take at least a few minutes.
-Once it's done building and the backend and frontend run, go to http://localhost:3000

 ## Database
 - Used ORM with Flask-SQLAlchemy on sqlite database